 Alan Mulally

-American aerospace engineer and manufacturing executive; longtime Boeing leader who became president & CEO of Ford (2006–2014) and led a major turnaround; later served on corporate boards and received many industry honors.
+American aerospace engineer and manufacturing executive; longtime Boeing executive who became President & CEO of Ford Motor Company (2006–2014) and later served on corporate and academic boards.
+Credited with Boeing's resurgence and Ford's turnaround during the Great Recession.

 Compare Your Trajectory